FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 - If using windows: [Windows 10 SSH Client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh) or [PuTTY](https://www.putty.org/)

-#### Setting up your OS
+### Setting up your OS for the Pi
 1. Plug the SD card into your computer using the card reader

-2. Choose the downloaded file for "Choose OS" and the SD card for "Choose SD card" then hit write.
+2. Go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed [image file](https://www.dropbox.com/sh/2jt06jka7lg5z70/AAB6XnRWWais0wP5bOZ93upSa?dl=0) we made for the class.
+Open the Raspberry Pi Imager and choose the downloaded image file from "Choose OS" and the SD card from "Choose SD card".

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/pi_imager_os_select.png" alt="choose os" height="200" />-->

-### Setting up your OS for the Pi
-1. Go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed [image file](https://www.dropbox.com/sh/2jt06jka7lg5z70/AAB6XnRWWais0wP5bOZ93upSa?dl=0) we made for the class.
-Open the Raspberry Pi Imager and choose the downloaded image file from "Choose OS" and the SD card from "Choose SD card" then hit write.

-2. Eject or unmount the microSD card reader, and then remove the SD card from the reader and reinsert it into SD card slot on the Pi: it is located on the bottom (silver rectangle on the right).
+3. Eject or unmount the microSD card reader, and then remove the SD card from the reader and reinsert it into SD card slot on the Pi: it is located on the bottom (silver rectangle on the right).

 <img src="https://cdn-shop.adafruit.com/1200x900/4296-12.jpg" alt="Pi bottom side" height="200" />

-3. Take and connect the Adafruit MiniPiTFT to your pi with the configuration shown below, the MiniPiTFT should be on the top left corner of your Pi.
+4. Take and connect the Adafruit MiniPiTFT to your pi with the configuration shown below, the MiniPiTFT should be on the top left corner of your Pi.

 <img src="PlacingMiniPiTFTonPi.jpg" alt="MiniPiTFTonPi" height="200" />

-4. Boot the Pi by connecting it to a power source with USB-C connector.
+5. Boot the Pi by connecting it to a power source with USB-C connector.

 ### Setting up your Pi to run in headless mode